Masterchief-solo/The-Code-Toolkit/README.md

 ## 🎮 Usage

 Each script has its own README with specific usage instructions.
 I also hope to provide adequate comments detailing code functions and processes, but that isn't always promised.

-## 🎉 Acknowledgments

-- Caffeine ☕ - I'm addicted and I won't quit now
-- Late night rabbit holes 🌙
-- Stack Overflow - copying and debugging your code, thanks
-- Reddit - come for ze questions, stay for the laughs
-- My homelab - Where all scripts are tested and I break stuff
-- The IT community - For sharing knowledge and resources